Common SUP FAQ’s

 We understand that your plans may change.
 With this in mind, Capitola Surf and Paddle allows you to cancel within 1 day of your reservation time.
 Regardless of whether you made your reservation online or by phone, just give us 24 hours notice prior to your appointment time.
 Customers that cancel with less than 24 hours notice will be subject to the full price of lesson(s) requested.
 If weather or waves are unfavorable, the rental or lesson may be rescheduled for a later time/date or a full refund will be issued.
 No-shows will not be refunded.
 You must know how to swim.

-We require a credit card at the time of reservation, however, when in the CSP shop we require ID and a credit card deposit.
-No charge will be applied to your credit card unless there is an additional service or damage to the boards.
+We require a credit card and ID at time of reservation.
+No charge will be applied to your credit card unless there is an additional service or damage to the equipment.